 How it started...

 The world-wide surge in environmental awareness and the global desire to create a better world for us and our children has put our work in the spotlight on social media.
-Together with my wife and the support from conservationists, activists and animal lovers from all over the world, we have taken our work even further by creating the non profit trust Ocean Conservation Namibia.
+Together with my wife and the support from conservationists, activists and animal lovers from all over the world, we have taken our work even further by starting Ocean Conservation Namibia as a private initiative to rescue as many seals as possible from an unnatural and undeserving situation.

-We have many project ideas ranging from beach cleanups, public awareness campaigns, local research and monitoring initiatives, as well as ocean rubbish recycling and mitigation.
+We have several project ideas ranging from beach cleanups, public awareness campaigns, local research and monitoring initiatives, as well as ocean rubbish recycling and mitigation.

 Please follow us on social media and support our fundraisers.